ykawamura96/dotfiles-1/README.md

 ### Setting Mozc for Japanese input
 First, at `System Settings -> Text Entry -> Input sources to use`, Add `Japanese` and `Mozc`.
+Also, do not forget to check box of `Show current input source in the menu bar`.
+This is an important step for switching input sources.

 Next, click keyboard icon at upper right side of window, and select `Composition Mode -> Hiragana`.